S-RM/HELi/readme.md

 ## Parameters

-The tables below list the required and optional parameters HELi supports, alongside a description of its functionality.
+The tables below list the required and optional parameters HELi supports, alongside a description of their functionality.

 #### Required